ruppinlab/CSI-Microbes-identification/README.md

 ### What if I don't have access to the ccr partition?

+CSI-Microbes-identification is intended to be run on distributed compute farms that use slurm, such as NIH’s Biowulf system.
+On such systems, there may be multiple queues for jobs.
+On Biowulf, the relevant queues are called ‘ccr’ and ‘norm’.
 This workflow assumes access to the ccr and norm partition.
 This assumption is hardcoded in files such as `scripts/run-Ben-Moshe2019.sh` script and `Ben-Moshe2019/config/cluster.json`.

 If you do not have access to the ccr partition, you should change `scripts/run-Ben-Moshe2019-PathSeq.sh` from